Maine DEL & RX Plus Programs: Prescription Drug Assistance for the Elderly

 To be eligible for RX Plus, persons must meet the following criteria:

 Maine residents can learn more about these programs or apply for assistance by contacting their local Area Agency on Aging.
-Alternatively, the Maine Department of Health and Human Services, Office of Elder Services provides some additional information on their webpage.
-Finally, information is also available by calling the toll free number at (866) 796-2463.
+Alternatively, the Maine Department of Health and Human Services’ Pharmacy Unit provides some additional information on their new prescription drug portal.
+One can also download an application here.